• What is Alaska known for?

 © Courtesy of alpegor - Fotolia.com

 Homer is a quirky, charming little town on the shores of Kachemak Bay on the southern Kenai Peninsula in South Central Alaska.
-It is quite a long drive from Anchorage.
+Homer is quite a long drive from Anchorage.
 It is famous for its great fishing (the town is known as the halibut world capital), spectacular nature, and excellent art and culinary scene.
 Most of the life in Homer revolves around the Spit, the 4.5-mile long road on the sand bar that leads straight into the beautiful blue bay.

 Shops and restaurants line this popular road.
 The Kenai Mountains to the east and north not only provide magnificent backdrop but also protect the town from the cold, creating an exceptionally mild climate.
 Almost any road out of town ends as a hiking or biking trail, taking you into the picturesque wilderness.
 Go fishing, like everyone else in town, explore the natural landscapes, or take a boat tour to see the rich marine life.
-Things to Do in Homer

 Northern Lights in Fairbanks